 Sadly, a lot of training/mentoring often does just the opposite of strengthening people in these three areas:

 It gets people used to a heavy pace of religious activity: preaching in churches, running programs, and swimming in public attention.
-It gets them used to doing lots of things that are visible and measurable and even conditions them to seek out high positions.
-It teaches workers how they can execute the latest missions methods, created by experts and marketed with clever three-letter acronyms.
+This might not be wrong in itself, but it can be quite tempting, and is it very helpful?
+It gets them used to doing lots of things that are visible and measurable and maybe conditions them to seek out high positions.
+It teaches workers how they can execute the latest missions methods, created by experts and marketed with impressive numbers.
 These methods can tie people to expectations of performance and goals that do not come from Jesus, but from man.
 They can also pull workers away from things like simple evangelism and real, natural discipleship.

 It encourages people to seek out romance and fool around with dating.
 It pushes them to run after crushes and not to worry too much about compromising the call for a chance to get married.
 Marriage is often exalted above everything else and workers are made to feel that they really should try to find someone to marry, soon!

 It teaches people to be “responsible” with their finances, to be concerned and save up for the future, and to always depend on a regular wage for ministry.
 It often encourages them not to give up their careers, and emphasizes how crucial these professions and skills are.
 Whether explicitly or implicitly, people are trained to put money first.

 This kind of “training” does not help people go, and it does not help them persevere.

 And it’s not just the missionaries that are affected by this.
 Tragically, when this same type of “training” gets passed on to budding local believers, it holds them back as well.
 They also get crippled by weakness and bad advice in these three areas.
 I see fiery apostles and evangelists who burning to take the gospel to their own people get smothered by our “equipping” and examples.
 And this breaks my heart.

 We need to follow Jesus, really.